The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

 The Roosevelt Inn Update - What Happened Next?

-Is The Roosevelt Inn from Hotel Hell still open?
+Is The Roosevelt Inn still open after Hotel Hell?

 As of 2023, The Roosevelt Inn is still open and serving customers in Coeur d’Alene, Idaho.

-However, the original Roosevelt Inn owners have a pending offer to sell the hotel, so it will soon be doing so under new ownership from what you saw on the Hotel Hell episode.
+However, the original Roosevelt Inn owners have been trying to sell the hotel, so it might be operating under new ownership from what you saw on the Hotel Hell episode.

 The sale has a bit of tumultuous history.